GLSharpe/DataDrivenReportingKatalon/README.md

 The demo was written on a [sample automation site](http://automationpractice.com/index.php), automating the login in feature, passing through different values.

-This goes through how to set a new instance of a data driven test that usees the reporting feature.
+This goes through how to set a new instance of a data driven test that uses the reporting feature.

 ## Steps